JohnEarnest/Mako/demos/Loko/readme.md

 Math
 ----

-- `negate` returns the inverse of a number.
+- `negate` returns the negation of a number.
 - `random` returns a random integer from 0 up to but not including a given number.
 - `equal` or infix `=` returns `'true` if both arguments are the same.
 Works for numbers, words or lists (which are compared recursively).
 - `less` or infix `<` returns `'true` if the first number is less than the second.